bvibber/wasm2swf/readme.md

 Currently, `wasm2swf`/`wasm2js`-specific imports need to be manually set up on the imports object passed to the constructor.
 These will be set up internally in a bit.

-Static constructors, globals and function tables are not yet initialized, so beware only simple functions work so far!
+Static constructors are not yet initialized automatically, so some modules may require a manual call to the start function.

 ### Optimizations

-Patterns to match:
+Patterns matched:
 * `increment_i`, `decrement_i` opcodes to replace add/subtract by 1/-1
 * `inc_local` / `dec_local` to replace get-inc-set
+* `br_if` + condition -> if-condition
-* `br_if` + condition -> if-not-condition
+* `if` + condition -> if-not-condition
-* ??

 ## Todo

-* finish the condition optimizations for `br_if`
 * finish the constructor
-    * init values for globals
     * init function table segments (needs upstream work in binaryen's C and JS APIs)
     * call the start function
 * write bytecode for the scratch helper functions
 * clean up special wasm2js-related imports (`setTempRet0`, `getTempRet0`, scratch helpers)
 * compress with lzma
 * proper namespacing/classes for the API
-* test bigger codebases like theora, vpx
+* test bigger codebases like vpx, dav1d
 * `.swc` output for static linking

 ## Comparisons with Alchemy/FlasCC/CrossBridge